John C. Wobensmith: Career

 Wobensmith served in the United States Navy and worked for five decades in national security under U.S. presidents Richard Nixon, Gerald Ford, Ronald Reagan, George H. W. Bush, and Bill Clinton.
 He also served as the senior United States Department of Defense representative in Turkey.

 Wobensmith served on the Anne Arundel County Board of Education for nine years and after retirement from federal civilian employment, was vice president for International Marketing for Sensys Technologies in London.
 He also worked for the American Foreign Policy Council.

 Wobensmith served as the treasurer for the 2014 Hogan–Rutherford gubernatorial election campaign and was a member of Hogan's transition team.

 Maryland secretary of state

 Governor-elect Larry Hogan announced the appointment of Wobensmith as secretary of state of Maryland on December 30, 2014.
-As secretary of state, Wobensmith oversees the registration of notaries and charitable organizations and serves as the governor's liaison for labor relations.
-He serves as the chair of the Governor's Subcabinet for International Affairs and is on the Board of State Canvassers.
+As secretary of state, Wobensmith oversaw the registration of notaries and charitable organizations and served as the governor's liaison for labor relations.
+He served as the chair of the Governor's Subcabinet for International Affairs and was on the Board of State Canvassers.